Maazcodes/VaultSite/README.md

 - Create a plan, an organization and associate your user with that org
 - From the [dashboard](http://localhost:8000/dashboard), create a collection
 - Deposit file(s) to your new collection

-### Regarding `REMOTE_USER`
-Until we complete de-apachefication we are using Apache `REMOTE_USER` authentication.
-Django inspects the `REMOTE_USER` env var and looks up that username in its vault_user table.
-As such, above, we set the `REMOTE_USER` environment variable to the username of the superuser we created.

 ## Dependency Management
 The project is using [pip-tools(https://github.com/jazzband/pip-tools) for